TruongJon/StreamLine/README.md

 - Bot no longer announces that a stream is live when a user leaves the voice call without ending their stream
 - Bot can now operate in multiple servers simultaneously
 - Bot now requests the proper permissions upon joining a server
-- If no System channel is available Bot will message in the next available channel
+- If no system channel is available bot will message in the next available channel
 - Fixed a bug where unmuting/muting while streaming caused the bot to announce a stream

 ### **v1.0 (2021-7-26)**